vsphere-tmm/vsphere-supervisor/vks-troubleshooting.md

 This document captures the troubleshooting resources for the VKS cluster (workload cluster formally known as the TKGs cluster), which is part of our VMware Cloud Foundation (VCF) offering.
 It is based on the vSphere 8.0U3 and VMware Cloud Foundation 5.2 releases, and we heavily leverage our [existing troubleshooting documents](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/7-0/vsphere-with-tanzu-configuration-and-management-7-0/troubleshooting-vsphere-with-kubernetes.html) here.
 Checking release-specific documentation is recommended, given that some troubleshooting approaches and commands may change in future releases.

-# Workload cluster Troubleshooting
+# VKS cluster Troubleshooting

-## Accessing Workload clusters
+## Accessing VKS clusters

-There are multiple approaches to accessing the workload clusters.
+There are multiple approaches to accessing the VKS clusters.
 Here are some of the most commonly used ones.

 ### Accessing the VKS cluster using the `kubectl vsphere` plugin
 You can connect to a VKS cluster using the vSphere Plugin for kubectl and authenticate with your vCenter Single Sign-On credentials.